p-martinho/Enumeration/README.md

 ## Dynamic Enumerations

 Instead of extending `Enumeration` class, you can extend the `EnumerationDynamic` class.
-The `EnumerationDynamic` class extends the `Enumeration` class, therefore it has the same features.
+The `EnumerationDynamic` class extends the `Enumeration` class, therefore, it has the same features.
 With this type, you will have an extra method that adds the possibility to create new `EnumerationDynamic` instances at runtime, if there isn't any enumeration member with a specific value.

 To create an `EnumerationDynamic` is the same as `Enumeration`, but it requires a `public` empty constructor, in addition to the `private` constructor.